It's early June, the weather is warm, and you're ready to get out of the house and go on an adventure.

 Unfortunately, many believe all adventures require a bit of money, a lot of time, and tons of planning.
 I've got news for you.

 One of the best tiny adventures you can start RIGHT NOW only requires a bike, a backpack, a water bottle, and probably a friend.

 There are many bike trails in American that span hundreds of miles, passing through countless towns on the way, giving you the opportunity to take a trip with nothing more than your steel horse and a pal with strong leg muscles.

-Flip up the kickstand, check out this list, and choose a trail for your tiny adventure.
+Flip-up the kickstand, check out this list and choose a trail for your tiny adventurer.
 Get peddling!

-Closely following Lewis and Clark's trail up the Missouri River, this path takes bikers through bluffs, dense woods, small towns and rural wineries.
+Closely following Lewis and Clark's trail up the Missouri River, this path takes bikers through bluffs, dense woods, small towns, and rural wineries.
 The surface is mainly flat limestone, and most of the towns in-between are less than 10-miles apart, giving you an opportunity to stop frequently.
-With all these accommodations while still encompasing wildlife, this trail is perfect for beginners.
+With all these accommodations while still encompassing wildlife, this trail is perfect for beginners.

 Great Divide Mountain Bike Route

 The longest on our list by a long shot, this path is generally not for the faint of heart.
 Starting in Alberta, Canada and ending in New Mexico, this trail requires knowledge of off-pavement biking.
 However, if you can manage it, this trail offers the most beautiful, diverse terrains on our list.
 Highlights include the Flathead Valley in Alberta, Grand Teton National Park and the Great Divide Basin in Wyoming, South Park and Boreas Pass in Colorado, and Polvadera Mesa and the Gila Wilderness in New Mexico.
 Expect to see anything from isolated river valleys, mountain forests, wide-open grasslands, and high deserts.